Updated October 2017

 The Tenaya Tarifa are edging machines and a favorite of our testers with narrow feet.

 We evaluated each shoe's edging capabilities by climbing vertical routes at Wild Iris where the ability to stand securely on tiny edges and points is crucial.
 We paid particular attention to how difficult it was to stand on small holds as well as how hard it was to feel the holds under our feet.
 Stiffer shoes like the Scarpa Vapor V

-tended to be less sensitive but were more supportive on longer pitches where our testers found themselves unlocking techy, difficult edging sequences over periods of 20 minutes or more.
+tended to be less sensitive but were more supportive on longer pitches where our testers unlocked techy, difficult edging sequences over periods of 20 minutes or more.
 The Five Ten Quantum was our favorite shoe for all day climbing on long routes

 , but it fell short in the edging metric.
-Compared to stiffer, less sensitive shoes like the TC Pro
+Compared to stiffer, less sensitive options like the TC Pro

 it's not as supportive for all-day edging.

 While crack climbing in each shoe, we took note of how much pain and fatigue we felt as we twisted and torqued our feet.
-Generally, narrow shoes like the Tenaya Tarifa
+Narrow shoes like the Tenaya Tarifa

 hurt the most, while wider shoes like the Five Ten Quantum

 felt the most comfortable.
 Laces like those on the Quantum felt more comfortable and fared better on long crack climbs.
 Velcro buckles like those on the Vapor V can press uncomfortably on some feet in cracks, and and the buckles have the potential to become damaged.